SAP-samples/sap-tech-bytes/README.md

   - Discover repositories that might be useful for you by exploring them from the command line with a couple of powerful tools.
 The SAP-samples organisation on GitHub contains many repositories with sample code on various SAP technology topics.
 There’s also a new show SAP Samples Spotlight on our SAP Developers YouTube ...
 - [SAP Tech Bytes: SAP HANA Mass Input with Duplicates](https://blogs.sap.com/?p=1300544) by Thomas Jung (Tue Mar 16 2021)
   - Recently I was working on a project and hit a rather interesting challenge.
 I needed to insert large datasets from multiple Excel spreadsheets into SAP HANA.
 That alone wouldn’t be too difficult, but my situation had a few wrinkles.
 First the data I needed to process would contain duplicate entries ...
-- [Scripting import of multiple files into SAP HANA Cloud from a cloud storage (Amazon S3)](https://blogs.sap.com/?p=1279994) by Witalij Rudnicki (Wed Feb 24 2021)
-  - Being the cloud-native product SAP HANA Cloud does not give you an access to the underlying OS shell and file system.
-Therefore it is not possible to load a file from the database server as you can do with on-prem SAP HANA.
-But through its broad data integration capabilities SAP ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos